 John is principal of Hall Properties and has served as an Executive Vice President of Carpenter and Company.
 He has been active in non-profit and community work including as a Town Meeting Member in Brookline, a Director of Brookline Bank and former Chair of the Park School.
 He is chair of Rogerson’s Development Committee.

-Pat served in several senior positions at Fidelity having joined the firm in 1990.
+Now retired, Pat served in several senior positions at Fidelity having joined the firm in 1990.
 Most recently she served as Managing Director and Executive Vice President of Technology for Devonshire Investors, the private investment firm affiliated with FMR LLC, the parent company of Fidelity Investments.
 She provided business and technology support to the company’s enterprise technology initiatives and was responsible for evaluating emerging technologies and the technical feasibility of proposed solutions.
 Pat chairs Rogerson’s Finance Committee.

 Karla is a program manager and training specialist at the New England Public Health Training Center, Boston University School of Public Health, a partnership of schools and agencies to develop and deliver trainings to improve the competencies of the public health workforce.
 Prior to this she served as Chief Learning Officer for E.L.D.E.R Management Education focusing on programs for emerging leaders and managers in the eldercare industry, the needs of seniors and the range of providers.
 She was a founding shareholder of MPM Capital, and a manager and consultant at The Boston Consulting Group.